lukereding/send_reminders/README.md

 ```

 ...using the path to the python interpreter in the virtual environmental called `google_sheets`.
+This is recommended but not necessary.

-Meant to be executed in as a cron job.
+Its meant to be executed in as a cron job.

 `reminder_water_change.py` finds the previous Monday's date.
 It's meant to be executed on Thursday and Friday.
 So in `crontab -e`, add